 Regenerative medicine refers to the use of the body’s own innate healing mechanisms to help a patient recover from injury and pain.
 It’s designed to boost someone’s own natural healing response and direct it to a specific area of the body.
-This can be accomplished using a few different techniques for regenerative medicine in our Asheville, NC, all of which can be completed right here in an hour or two.
+This can be accomplished using a few different techniques for regenerative medicine in our Asheville, NC office, all of which can be completed right here in an hour or two.
 Dr. Pinkston can help determine which approach is best for you based on your situation.

 A small sample of your blood is taken and it’s placed in a centrifuge and spun until it separates into distinctive layers.
 The PRP layer is rich in not only platelets, but other healing proteins and growth factors.
 Created right in our office, this substance can be injected wherever a patient needs.

 Dr. Pinkston injects a solution that is a mixture of lidocaine and dextrose—the lidocaine numbs the area, and the dextrose irritates the soft tissues without harming them.
 This tells the body that something needs to be addressed in the area, which intentionally produces a temporary inflammatory cascade right where the injection is located, with the goal of speeding up the normal recovery processes.